Bylaws of the Association for Computing Machinery

 Section I. Audit.

-The Council shall appoint a certified public accountant to audit annually the books and accounts of the Association.
+The ACM Audit Committee shall appoint a certified public accountant to audit annually the books and accounts of the Association.

 Section 2.
 Bonds.